-Deck Shower
+Deck Showers

-Your boat is equipped with a deck shower, located on the port side, aft of the transom door.
+Your boat is equipped with two deck showers, one is located on the starboard side, aft of the transom door and the other is located on the aft port side of the prep station.

-The shower is supplied by the fresh water system and has a hose which extends approximately 6' (1.82M).
+The showers are supplied by the fresh water system and have a hose which extends approximately 6' (1.82M).

-The shower unit is pressurized by the fresh water pumps and the spray head is activated by twisting the center of the unit.
+The shower units are pressurized by the fresh water pumps and the spray head is activated by twisting the center of the unit.